 |

-Ground level wireless site on hilltop - Overview386 viewsThis is a pull-back photo of a cell site atop a hill above a major Interstate Highway.
-The antennas are mounted at ground level.![3](images/rate_full.png) ![3](images/rate_full.png) ![3](images/rate_full.png) ![3](images/rate_empty.png) ![3](images/rate_empty.png) (4 votes)
+Ground level wireless site on hilltop - Overview387 viewsThis is a pull-back photo of a cell site atop a hill above a major Interstate Highway.
+The antennas are mounted at ground level.
+(4 votes)

 |